openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A short video file that plays before the video component selected by the learner.
 Pre-roll videos play automatically, on an infrequent schedule.

-  For more information, see :ref:`partnercoursestaff:Adding a PreRoll Video`.
+  For more information, see :ref:`Adding a PreRoll Video`.

 .. _Preview Mode: